PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/design-patterns/node-demos/03-behavioral-design-patterns/behavioral-design-patterns.md

-# **JavaScript Design Patterns: Structural Design Patters**
+# **JavaScript Design Patterns: Behavioral Design Patters**

-Concerned with how ovjects are made up and simplify relationships between objects.
+Concerned with the assignment of responsibilities between objects and how they communicate.

-- Deal with the relationship of objects.
+- Help objects cooperate.

-- Extend functionality.
+- Assigns clear hierarchy.

-- Simplify functionlity.
+- Can encapsulate requests.

-## **Decorator Patterns**
+## **Observer Pattern**

-Used to add new functionlity to an existing object, without being obtrusive.
+Allows a collection of objects to watch an object and be notified of changes.

-- More complete inheritance
+- Allows for loosely coupled system.

-- Wraps an object
+- One object is the focal point.

-- Protects existing objects
+- Group of objects watch for changes.

-- Allows extended functionlity
+- Observers, Subject, Notifiers